Skip to navigation Skip to content

 If they do, apply the group that suits the job seeker the most, depending on their circumstances.

-For example, job seekers getting JobSeeker Payment (JSP) who are mature age 55+, would have full-time mutual obligation requirements.
-However, if the job seeker has full-time care of a child aged 14, they fit into the mature age 55+ and principal carer groups, but would most suit as a principal carer.
+For example, a job seeker getting JobSeeker Payment (JSP) who is mature age 55+ and has full-time care of a dependant child under 16, they fit into the mature age 55+ and principal carer groups, but would benefit more by being assessed as a principal carer.

 Restricted Access job seekers